GreenFrogMCBE/GreenFrogMCBE/src/block/normalIds/README.md

 # chunkUpdate

-IDS from this folder are only for the level_chunk packet
+Ids from this folder are only for the level_chunk packet